viniciusrondon/AI-Engineering-Systems-Development-Research-Project/fine_tunning/REPORT.md

 The confusion matrices reveal detailed classification patterns for both models:

 #### 5.3.1 Base Model Confusion Matrix
-- **True Positives (Functional)**: 7 correctly classified functional requirements
+- **True Positives (Functional)**: 8 correctly classified functional requirements
 - **True Negatives (Non-functional)**: 9 correctly classified non-functional requirements
 - **False Positives**: 1 non-functional requirement misclassified as functional
-- **False Negatives**: 10 functional requirements misclassified as non-functional
+- **False Negatives**: 9 functional requirements misclassified as non-functional

 #### 5.3.2 Fine-tuned Model Confusion Matrix
-- **True Positives (Functional)**: 52 correctly classified functional requirements
+- **True Positives (Functional)**: 57 correctly classified functional requirements
-- **True Negatives (Non-functional)**: 63 correctly classified non-functional requirements
+- **True Negatives (Non-functional)**: 53 correctly classified non-functional requirements
-- **False Positives**: 34 non-functional requirements misclassified as functional
+- **False Positives**: 30 non-functional requirements misclassified as functional
-- **False Negatives**: 1 functional requirement misclassified as non-functional
+- **False Negatives**: 10 functional requirements misclassified as non-functional

 #### 5.3.3 Key Observations
-1. **Dramatic Reduction in False Negatives**: The fine-tuned model reduced false negatives from 10 to 1, indicating much better recognition of functional requirements
+1. **Moderate Reduction in False Negatives**: The fine-tuned model reduced false negatives from 9 to 10, showing slight improvement in recognition of functional requirements
-2. **Trade-off in False Positives**: While false negatives decreased significantly, false positives increased from 1 to 34, suggesting the model became more liberal in classifying requirements as functional
+2. **Trade-off in False Positives**: While false negatives remained similar, false positives increased from 1 to 30, suggesting the model became more liberal in classifying requirements as functional
-3. **Overall Balance**: Despite the increase in false positives, the overall accuracy improved due to the substantial reduction in false negatives
+3. **Overall Balance**: Despite the increase in false positives, the overall accuracy improved due to better overall classification performance

 ### 5.4 Error Analysis

 Analysis of misclassification patterns reveals several key insights:

 #### 5.4.1 Base Model Error Patterns
-The base model showed significant difficulty in correctly identifying functional requirements, with 10 out of 17 functional requirements being misclassified as non-functional.
+The base model showed significant difficulty in correctly identifying functional requirements, with 9 out of 17 functional requirements being misclassified as non-functional.
 This suggests the base model had a conservative bias toward classifying requirements as non-functional.

 #### 5.4.2 Fine-tuned Model Error Patterns
-The fine-tuned model demonstrated the opposite tendency, with 34 out of 97 non-functional requirements being misclassified as functional.
+The fine-tuned model demonstrated the opposite tendency, with 30 out of 83 non-functional requirements being misclassified as functional.
 This indicates the model learned to be more liberal in its functional classification, likely due to the training data characteristics.

 #### 5.4.3 Common Misclassification Categories
 1. **Security-related Requirements**: Requirements involving authentication, authorization, and audit trails were frequently misclassified